Kudos01/ExternalFanProject/README.md

 Replace "MyServiceName" with the name you want for the service and "C:\path\to\service.exe" with the path to your executable that you just compiled.
 Usually it is found under the "\bin\Debug\" folder in Visual studio code project folder.

+To start the service, also in an administrator PowerShell prompt:

+`sc.exe start MyServiceName`

+Again, replacing `MyServiceName` with the service name you chose before.

+# Arduino code

+TODO

+# Limitations

+Some important limitations to take into account is that currently:

+- The temperature thresholds cannot be dynamically selected.
+- In order for the service to start, the Arduino needs to be plugged in.
+- The program will stop working if the Arduino is disconected, and you will have to run the start command again

+As I mentioned, this is a work-in-progress project, so this list of limitations might shrink, and new features could be added, not only to make the software more robust, but also more user firendly.